-Note: Make sure that there are no issues with the cluster prior.
-Select your cluster then click the Actions icon.
-If Resolve appears it means a host needs a reboot.
-You can also click on the red ‘X’ to tell you the issue.
+Note: Make sure that there are no issues with the cluster prior Host preparation task and if issue detected, select your cluster then click the Actions icon, If Resolve appears it means a host needs a reboot.
 If you cannot clear Resolve you will need to move the hosts to a new cluster and delete the old one.

 To prepare ESXi hosts for NSX installation, click on Networking & Security and navigate to Installation > Host Preparation tab and select the appropriate cluster and click on gear button to start installation of NSX VIB’s.

 NSX will start pushing the required VIB’s on host.

 Once VIB’s are successfully installed on each host and overall cluster/hosts make sure it shows green tick and state ‘Enabled‘.